Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 Again, Tallis will pay half.
 Upon payment, Toolscrap will say that he'll send the mercenaries to the manor and they should arrive by late afternoon.

 ## Three Old Ladies
 When the PC and Tallis return to the manor, they will see three old ladies standing at the gate.

 > You see three old ladies standing in front of the front gate of the manor, talking amongst themselves.
 One is wearing a dark green dress, another is wearing red, and the third is wearing purple.
 As you approach them, they smile at you with missing teeth and moles on their cheeks.
 "Oh, hello!" says the one in purple.
 >
 > "We saw the post on the missives board and wanted to say hello," says the one in green.
 >
-> "Helena was a dear friend," says the one in red.
+> "Helena was a dear friend," says the one in blue.

 They will introduce themselves.
-The one in red is Dorima, the one in purple is Glinda, and the one in green is Kaleena.
+The one in green is Mathilda, the one in purple is Glinda, and the one in blue is Agatha.
 In conversation, they will reveal the following.

 - They're not looking to apply for the cook's position, they only wanted to say hello.
 - They'd love to stay for tea sometime, after the PC finishes renovating the manor.
 - They're in a bit of a hurry, as they have business to attend to.

 Afterwards, they will leave.
 If the player realizes that it doesn't make sense that they're in a hurry but stood by the front gate and waited for them, have Tallis admit that it struck him as strange as well.